mausimus/atre/README.md

 ### Code

-Reference build using GCC in C++ 17 mode on Ubuntu and SDL library for graphics.
+Cross-platform C++ 17, reference build using gcc 7.3 and make 4.1 on Ubuntu 18.04 and SDL 2.0.8 for graphics and IO.

-In order to boot you will need original Atari OS ROM (_REV02.ROM_) and BASIC ROM (_REVC.ROM_).
+In order to start the emulator you will need an original Atari OS ROM and either the BASIC ROM or a custom game ROM (cartridge).
+Type _help_ in the debugger window for more info.
+No ROMs are included in this repository!

-The focus of the project is on producing a working version first with optimisations and design rationalisation coming later (time-permitting).

 ### Thanks